PMKA/Powershop-nz-HACS/README.md

 - Wait 5 seconds minimum between authentication attempts
 - Use "Reset Password" on Powershop website if account gets locked

-## Security

-- Your credentials are stored securely in Home Assistant
-- The integration uses HTTPS for all communications
-- Session cookies are managed automatically

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📝 Changelog

 ### v1.0.0 (2025-11-10)